ntstojchev/UnityRuntimeInputDebug/README.md

 - Instantiate `InputDebugger` prefab when you need the input debugger or put it in the scene you want the debugger to be active
 - `InputDebugger` can be found in the Prefabs folder
 - The default preset:
-  - has the input debugger enabled by default
+  - has the input display debugger enabled by default
   - supports most of the keyboard keys and gamepad buttons
   - handles small number of the default axis from the Input Project Settings - Horizontal, Vertical, Mouse X, Mouse Y, Mouse ScrollWheel
   - is anchored in the top left part of the screen